The Cellular Potts Model on Disordered Lattices

 Third, we complement the hexatic-order analysis by considering the dimensionless quantity called the \textit{shape index}.
 For any 2D shape, this quantity is defined as $P/\sqrt{A}$, where $P$ and $A$ are the perimeter and the area, respectively.
 This parameter has been studied extensively in tissue mechanics,~\textit{e.g.}, see Refs.~\citenum{Bi2016, Park2015, Bi2015, Hertaeg2024, Krajnc2020, Chiang2016, Thomas2023, Li2023}.
 A slightly modified version of this quantity is the \textit{isoperimetric quotient}, which is defined as $q = \sqrt{4 \pi A}/ P$.
 It is dimensionless as well, and equal to 1.0 for the circle, while being close to 0 for highly elongated shapes.

-Here, we should note that the cell perimeter is not a well-defined quantity for lattice-based models like CPM.
+Here, we should note that the cell perimeter derived from lattice-based models is not readily comparable to that in off-lattice models.
 This is because the borders of the cells are defined by the edges of the lattice sites, which enforces excess jaggedness to the cells --- in mathematical language, a natural metric to distance calculations.
 To overcome this issue, we applied Voronoi tessellation to the center-of-mass (CMS) positions of the cells.
 This enabled us to study the effective areas and perimeters of the generated polygons and compute the associated isoperimetric quotient.
-We use the subscript `V', for example, $q_{V}$, to indicate the use of our Voronoi procedure.
-Figure~\ref{fgr:Vor_tes_N_star} (a-c) shows a zoomed-in view of a snapshot that illustrates the process, as well as the obtained value of $q_{V}$.
+Note that the effective cell shape obtained by applying Voronoi tessellation can be different from the original.
+There are alternative ways to smoothen the jagged borders of cells on a lattice,~\textit{e.g.}, using elliptic Fourier analysis~\cite{kuhl1982, tweedy2013, sanchez2018}.
+However, since one of the goals of this study is to compare the shape characteristics in CPM with those in vertex and Voronoi models, we decided to construct our effective polygons in the same manner.
+We use the subscript `V', for example, $q_{\mathrm{V}}$, to indicate the use of our Voronoi procedure.
+Figure~\ref{fgr:Vor_tes_N_star}(a-c) shows a zoomed-in view of a snapshot that illustrates the process, as well as the obtained value of $q_{\mathrm{V}}$.